 For what we see there is an opportunity not yet developed in some areas of Italy, to work with wood, within a sustainable managing of woods and while taking care of territory.

-We really hope that somebody will take the place of this men that we know, but there should be a market as well, as now the sector reveals many difficulties because of the global market and low quality furnitures.
+We really hope that somebody will take the place of this men that we know, but there should be a market as well, as now the sector reveals many difficulties because of the global market and low quality furniture.

 For this we can wait for institutions or market to change something, or we can be the change, starting to buy local wood and handcrafted products for our homes.